microsoft/qsharp/katas/content/single_qubit_measurements/index.md

 })

 Congratulations!
-You can continue to the next tutorial in the series to learn about [measurements for multi-qubit systems](multi_qubit_measurements).
+You can continue to the next Kata in the series to learn about measurements in multi-qubit systems.